 Every Thursday is Thanksgiving at Three Bags Full Cafe.
 I don’t mean we serve turkey and all the trimmings, I mean we show our gratitude.
 Many years ago, long before I arrived on the scene, John, the owner began opening the cafe’s doors to anyone in need of a hot meal on Thursdays.
 It started with Thanksgiving Day back in 1995 and has been a weekly tradition since.
 According to John it doesn’t have to be November to celebrate good eats, each other and count our blessings.

 Our Thursday tradition goes like this: John asks folks to pay whatever they can afford for their meals and a bill is just a formality.
 Some choose to pay full price, and even a bit more while others pay a buck.
 John has earned his place in heaven according to the town’s people.
 He must take a hit, but he doesn’t see it that way.
-Just a few days ago, he had his vehicle fleet inspected to see about improving his locally owned family run company.
-He explains that with improvements to the trucks it’s a way he can provide a better service and give back more to the community.
+Just a few days ago, he had his vehicle fleet inspected to see about improving his locally owned family run Dayton Limo Company.
+He explains that with improvements to the cars it’s a way he can provide a better service and give back more to the community.

 From what I’ve witnessed it is a big deal to a lot of people.
 The people who come in are from every financial strata.
 We have Harry the Hobo who rides the rails and passes through town every once in a while and stops in for a burger.
 I wouldn’t be surprised if he times his visits to coincide with Thursdays.